mckoss/wordle-guesser/README.md

   See [decision-tree](./data/decision-tree.json).
 - What is the expected number of guesses in a randomly selected Wordle puzzle using this algorithm?
-  - **3.49** - With the current tuning, this algorithm finds the hidden word in an average of 3.49 guesses.
-The worst case is 5 (and only for less than 2% of the words in the solution dictionary).
+  - **3.48** - With the current tuning, this algorithm finds the hidden word in an average of 3.49 guesses.
+The worst case is 5 guesses (and only for less than 2% (39) of the words in the solution dictionary).
 - What is the hardest word to guess using this algorithm and how many guesses are needed?
   - There are only 39 words that require 5 guesses: brook, folly, funny, fuzzy,